ales-tsurko/mosquito/README.md

 **Mosquito** uses [Csound](https://csound.com) as a sound compiler and it's permissively licensed, allowing it to be used in proprietary software.
-It can be either used on it's own or embedded into your application.
+It can be either used on its own or embedded into your application.
 Notice though, that Csound is linked dynamically.